Why Does My Charcoal Pencil Keep Breaking? A practical guide

 Scientific Explanation: The Role of Material Science

 From a material science perspective, the breakage of a charcoal pencil is a classic example of stress fracture.
 The charcoal and binder mixture experiences tensile stress (pulling force) and compressive stress (pushing force) during drawing.
-When these forces exceed the tensile strength and compressive strength of the material, a fracture occurs.
-The factors discussed previously, such as pressure, paper texture, and environmental conditions, all influence the stress experienced by the pencil, increasing the likelihood of fracture.
+But when these forces exceed the tensile strength and compressive strength of the material, a fracture occurs.
+Worth adding: the factors discussed previously, such as pressure, paper texture, and environmental conditions, all influence the stress experienced by the pencil, increasing the likelihood of fracture.
 The binder's role is crucial in providing cohesion to the charcoal particles, but if the binder is weak or the charcoal is brittle, the pencil's overall strength is compromised.

 Frequently Asked Questions (FAQ)